PabloVallejo/try-qunit/README.md

 ## Contributing

-Feel free to drop us a pull request if you want to see something added to this repository.
+Feel free to drop a pull request if you want to see something added to this repository.